 For kids around 7–14, Gamestar Mechanic is perfect.
 The app boasts courses, game creation, and a play and learn feature with gamification.
 Quests build game design, and you gain items which you can use to make games.
 A robust community rounds out Gamestar Mechanic, making it a spectacular coding app for teens and pre-teens.

 Why it’s great: Gamestar Mechanic aims at a slightly older age group.
 Game design is a promising and budding sector, so there’s a perfect segue into more advanced programming.

 5. Minecraft (Paid)

 Minecraft is a massively popular game.
 Its sandbox style makes it highly adaptable.
 While it’s not necessarily aimed at kids, Minecraft and its all-ages content prominently offers a safe environment for programming.
-Lifehacker even features a parent’s guide to playing Minecraft with the kiddos.
-Some mods specifically target children such as the LearnToMod mod is child-centric.
-You might use Minecraft as an opportunity to teach your children about servers and set up a Linux game server.
-In fact, Linux is perfect for kids and teaches valuable life lessons.
+Some mods specifically target children, such as the child-centric LearnToMod mod.

 However, Minecraft is not pre-configured for younger audiences.
 Adults may need perform a bit of initial set up.
 But once it’s created, LearnToMod offers a bevy of programming knowledge that’s digestible.
 There’s a thriving online community.
 As most of these apps go, Minecraft is pricier.
 Yet it holds loads of promise with its tutorials which foster real-world programming skills.
 Minecraft Pi is an awesome medium to get kids modding in Minecraft.